Everyone's Asking For Guava Nails, The New Way To Wear Cat-Eye Polish For Summer

 Aura Glow

-This beautiful gradient nail created by nail artist Glossd uses a bold green and pink color palette for a bright take on the guava trend.
+This beautiful gradient nail created by nail artist Glossd uses a bold green and pink colour palette for a bright take on the guava trend.

 Guava Beach